pinga-lab/Eq_Layer-Toeplitz/README.md

-**Figure 2:** *floating points to estimate the parameter vector using the fast equivalent layer with Siqueira et al.'s method and our approach versus the numbers of observation points varyig from $N = 5000$ to $N = 1000000$ with $50$ iterations.
+**Figure 2:** *floating points to estimate the parameter vector using the fast equivalent layer with Siqueira et al.'s method and our approach versus the numbers of observation points varyig from N = 5000 to N = 1000000 with $50$ iterations.
 The number of operations is drastically decreased.*

 ![](manuscript/Fig/time_comparison.png)

 **Figure 3:** *time necessary to run 50 iterations of the Siqueira et al.'s method and the one presented in this work.
-With the limitation of $16$ Gb of memory RAM in our system, we chose to test only up to $22500$ obervation points.*
+With the limitation of 16 Gb of memory RAM in our system, we chose to test only up to 22500 obervation points.*

 ## Reproducing the results